-Derived Guidelines.
 Based on the results of our study, we would recommend the following guidelines to improve the exploration of volumetric data sets in stereoscopic desktop-based environments:

 - Using advanced volumetric shading improves depth perception: among the tested shading models, we would recommend the simulation of soft shadows by using directional occlusion shading for SDEs. - Real illumination does not affect depth perception when using advanced volume illumination techniques.
-However, external lighting may be carefully controlled in order to provide a pleasant environment while exploring the data (specular highlights on the screen, reflections or over-illuminated areas will certainly affect the correct perception of the data).

-- When trying to judge depth in volume models, the X/Y relative position of the markers or the luminance of the points to classify seems to have no importance.
+However, external lighting may be carefully controlled in order to provide a pleasant environment while exploring the data (specular highlights on the screen, reflections or over-illuminated areas will certainly affect the correct perception of the data). - When trying to judge depth in volume models, the X/Y relative position of the markers or the luminance of the points to classify seems to have no importance.
 No specific considerations have to be taken on this behalf.

-6 Conclusions
+7 Conclusions

 This paper presents an experimental study to evaluate the influence of advanced volume illumination and the impact of real lighting to depth perception on stereoscopic desktopbased environments.
 In order to do this, we designed three tasks involving different well-known shading methods (no shading (i.e. emission-absorption model), Phong shading, half-angle slicing and directional occlusion shading) and lighting scenarios (with and without real lighting).
-Users were asked to judge the relative depth between two points in stereo visualizations.
+Participants were asked to judge the relative depth between two points in stereo visualizations.
 Static images were chosen to avoid increasing the depth cues from e.g. motion, which would make to isolate the effect of shading quite difficult.
 Results showed that volume illumination improves depth perception in stereoscopic visualizations, being the simulation of soft shadows (direct occlusion shading) the shading model that provides better results.
-As well, we demonstrated that realworld lighting in a controlled environment does not affect depth perception when using advanced shading techniques.
+As well, we demonstrated that real-world lighting in a controlled environment does not affect depth perception when using advanced shading techniques.
 Furthermore the lack of coherence between real and virtual illumination neither affects depth perception when using the Phong shading model.

 We believe that the presented study can be the starting point for a further evaluation of volume illumination techniques in VR environments.
+More concretely, we would like to develop a method that is able to accurately predict the goodness of a certain shading model or viewpoint, with respect to the proper communication of shape and depth of the scene.
+The initial experiments could be carried out in the line of searching for correlation between shading and depth maps, although this might be not the only approach.
 Future work may consider the evaluation of other global illumination effects like ambient occlusion or scattering.
 As well, future studies may check how luminance and color variations affect to depth perception.
 An interesting question that has not been covered in this study is the evaluation of individual light directions, instead of just considering the cases where virtual lighting is coherent or not with the real one.
-Previous research states that light direction affects the perception of the scene [31].
+Previous research states that light direction affects the perception of the scene [34].
 Is there any dominant direction which provides better depth cues than the others?
 Since volumetric models tend to be quite complex, cast shadows may highly vary from one angle to another.
 Therefore, the analysis seems not straightforward.
 We consider that further research in this direction could be useful to improve the exploration of volume data sets in VR environments.